What Is an iBuyer? A Real Estate Guide

 Do iBuyers make good offers?

-iBuyers presented a convenient way to sell a house during a time when many homeowners needed cash fast, peaking in sales in 2021.
-In 2024, the National Association of Realtors (NAR) estimated that less than 1% of sellers sold their homes through an iBuyer program.
+These companies presented a convenient way to sell a house during a time when many homeowners needed cash fast, peaking in sales in 2021.
+However, it’s a less popular selling approach.
+Only 2% of sellers sold their homes through an iBuyer program in October 2024, unchanged from the previous month and the previous year.

-After acquiring a home, an iBuyer will re-list the property on the market after making only light repairs.
-Elevated mortgage rates in 2024 impact the iBuyer market, as the homes available on the market come with a higher price tag.
+After acquiring a home, an iBuyer will relist the property after making only light repairs.
+The expected elevated mortgage rates in 2025, hovering around 6%, will impact the iBuyer market, as the homes available on the market come with a higher price tag.

 When did iBuyers emerge?